-Finally, BS/MD programs tend to be demanding, and the workload can be very rigorous, especially if you're in a 6 or 7-year program.
+Finally, BS/MD programs tend to be demanding, and the workload can be very rigorous, especially if you're in a six or seven-year program.
 Make sure you're capable of doing the work that will be required, and more importantly, make sure you really want to do the work.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: